**The call for abstracts is now closed and abstracts are currently under review.

 Delegates may submit only one abstract as the presenting author – regardless of presentation format (i.e. poster, speed talk or oral presentation) or whether the presentation is part of a symposium or open forum.
 Delegates are free to serve as a non-presenting author on multiple abstracts.
 Delegates are encouraged to present recent research (e.g. typically, work that has not been published in print or electronic media at the time of abstract submission).

-To combine the best of both worlds, presenters may elect to present a speed talk as well as a poster.
-Speed talks will be scheduled during the day on Monday 25 November to allow presenters to showcase their poster before the dedicated Barbara Rice Memorial Poster Session.
+- Poster AND Speed talk – To combine the best of both worlds, presenters may elect to present a speed talk as well as a poster.
+Speed talks will be scheduled during the day on Monday 29 November to allow presenters to showcase their poster before the dedicated Barbara Rice Memorial Poster Session.

 ABSTRACT SELECTION CRITERIA